felix-yuxiang/University_Service_Center_App/README.md

 ### Instructions for Grader

 - You can browse all the courses in the database.
-If you click a course name, you can see the course detail accordingly.
+If you click a course name, you can see the course details accordingly.
 - You can generate the first required event by clicking the course name.
 - You can generate the second required event by clicking add to my schedule button.
 - You can view your schedule by clicking the `view schedule` button.